jaalbin24/wikijs-mcp-server/README.md

 3. Enable the API if not already enabled
 4. Click **New API Key**
 5. Set appropriate permissions for your use case
-6. Use the key when running `wikijs-env setup`
+6. Add the key to your `.env` file

 ## Usage